-Fig. 4 Location of sampling points
+Fig. 4 Locatizaon of sampling points on “Szotkówka I” dump

-METHODS AND PROCEDURES
+METHODOLOGY

 Chemical composition of both inorganic and organic phases as well as mineralogical description of the dump surface layer was conducted on both dumps.
 The subsequent evaluation of the data aimed at determining the size and composition of potential emissions of unhealthy particles and the circumstances of their occurrence.
 By modelling techniques, it was then possible to determine the impact of the investigated dumps on air quality.
 This is important for decision about further use of the areas for land reclamation, mining or other purposes.